richmahn/en_tn/psa/082/intro.md

 #### Type of psalm ####

-Psalm 82 is a psalm of judgment against the the leaders of the other nations.
+Psalm 82 is a psalm of judgment against the leaders of the other nations.
 (See: [[rc://en/tw/dict/bible/kt/judge]])

 #### Special concepts in this chapter ####